connordelacruz/webdriver-test-tools/.github/CONTRIBUTING.rst

 **Before Creating an Issue:**

-- Check `GitHub Issues`_ to see if the issue already exists
+   * Check the open `GitHub Issues`_ to see if the issue has already been reported
-- If the issue hasn't been reported yet and appears to be related to selenium, check `Selenium's GitHub Issues`_ to see if the issue exists
+   * If the issue hasn't been reported yet but appears to be related to Selenium, check `Selenium's GitHub Issues`_ to see if the issue has already been reported

-- If the issue isn't reported there and appears to be specific to WebDriver Test Tools, `open a new issue`_ and fill out the required details, being as specific as possible
+If the issue isn't reported there and appears to be specific to WebDriver Test Tools, `open a new issue`_ and fill out the required details, being as specific as possible.

 .. _Github Issues: https://github.com/connordelacruz/webdriver-test-tools/issues
 .. _Selenium's GitHub Issues: https://github.com/SeleniumHQ/selenium/issues